Symptoms Of A Bad ECU And Replacement Cost

 There is much happening.

 Anything could fail in any of these areas.
 For example, the circuit boards might get moisture on them.
-But which part of the circuit will fail?
-It’ll be different every time.
+But which section of the circuit will fail?
+It’ll be distinct every time.

 An electrical overload might affect how the ECM and TCM interact.
 But which solder joints have broken?
 Which parts of each circuit have overheated or short-circuited?
-It’s impossible to say.
+It’s impractical to say.

 There are billions (and, statistically speaking, far more) of options for what makes an ECU go bad.